Updated 2026-03-15

 How to Choose the Right Platform

 Writing experience first.
-You will spend hours in your editor.
-Choose one that makes writing enjoyable.
+You will spend hours in your editor every week.
+Choose one that makes writing enjoyable, not frustrating.
+Test the editor before committing to a platform.

-Growth features matter.
-If you want to grow, look for recommendations, referrals, and discovery features.
+Growth features matter if growth is your priority.
+If you want to grow to 10,000+ subscribers, look for recommendation networks, referral programs, and discovery features.
+Beehiiv leads here.

-Monetization options.
+Monetization options determine your business model.
 Decide how you want to earn before choosing.
-Not all platforms support all models.
+Not all platforms support paid subscriptions.
+Those that do take different revenue cuts.

 What Works for Newsletter Writers

 Own your audience.
-Whatever platform you choose, make sure you can export your subscribers.
+Whatever platform you choose, make sure you can export your full subscriber list with email addresses.
+Your subscriber list is your most valuable business asset.
+Never build on a platform that holds your audience hostage.

 Frequently Asked Questions